-Whilst responsible investing broadly applies to everyone, different regions and sectors may be taking a different approach.
-Talk to our experts about how you can create something to fit your own needs.
+The ethos of investing with an ESG focus can be used by everyone, yet investors in different sectors and regions often take their own approach.
+Talk to our experts about how you can create something to fit your specific needs.

-Implementing an investment solution or OCIO can help you create a long-term strategy that aligns with your own bespoke policy on ESG.
-It can also help cut costs, reduce risk, use fewer resources and build resilient portfolios.
+Implementing an investment solution or OCIO can help you create a long-term strategy that aligns with your own bespoke ESG policy.
+It can also help cut costs, reduce risk, take up less of your time and build resilient portfolios.

-Our transition framework helps investors set current emission baselines, assess their portfolio opportunities for emissions reductions, set targets for reductions milestones and develop an implementation plan that can be integrated within strategy and portfolio construction decisions.
+Our transition framework helps investors establish their current emission baselines, while assessing how to make reductions, set target milestones and developing an implementation plan that can be integrated within decisions on strategy and portfolio construction.

 References to Mercer shall be construed to include Mercer LLC and/or its associated companies.